anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Therefore, it is recommended to use an LDevID certificate associated with the device instead of a potential service technician operating the device, to avoid revealing this information to the MASA.

-# Security Considerations
+# Security Considerations {#sec_cons}

 ## Exhaustion Attack on Pledge

 Exhaustion attack on pledge based on DoS attack (connection establishment, etc.)

-## Misuse of acquired Voucher and Enrollment responses by Registrar-Agent
+## Misuse of acquired Voucher and Enrollment objects by Registrar-Agent

-A Registrar-agent that uses acquired voucher and enrollment response for domain 1 in domain 2 can be detected by the pledge-voucher-request processing on the domain registrar side.
+A Registrar-agent that uses acquired voucher and enrollment objects for domain-A in domain-B can be avoided by the pledge-voucher-request processing on the domain registrar side.
-This requires the domain registrar to verify the proximity-registrar-cert leaf in the pledge-voucher-request against his own LDevID(Reg).
+This requires the domain registrar to verify the "proximity-registrar-cert" field in the pledge-voucher-request (PVR) against his own LDevID(Reg).
-In addition, the domain registrar has to verify the association of the pledge to his domain based on the product-serial-number contained in the pledge-voucher-request and in the IDevID certificate of the pledge.
+In addition, the domain registrar has to verify the association of the pledge to his domain based on the product-serial-number contained in the pledge-voucher-request (PvR) and in the pledge IDevID certificate.
-Moreover, the registrar verifies the authorization of the registrar agent to deliver pledge-voucher-requests, based on the LDevID(RegAgt) EE certificate information contained in this request.
+Moreover, the registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests, based on the LDevID(RegAgt) EE certificate information contained in the pledge-voucher-request (PVR).

 Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations (section 11.4).

-## Misuse of Registrar-Agent Credentials
+## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns have been raised, that there may be opportunities to misuse the registrar-agent with a valid LDevID.
-This may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
+Concerns on opportunities to misuse the registrar-agent with a valid LDevID, may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
-The LDevID certificate for the registrar-agent may be provided by a prior BRSKI execution based on an existing IDevID.
+The LDevID(RegAgt) certificate may be acquired by a prior BRSKI run for the registrar-agent, if IDevID is available on registrar-agent.
-Alternatively, the LDevID may be acquired by a service technician after authentication against the issuing CA.
+Alternatively, the LDevID may be acquired by a service technician from the domain PKI system.

+In addition it is required that the LDevID(RegAgt) certificate is valid for the complete bootstrapping phase.
+This avoids a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rouge pledge.
+As "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) EE certificate, due to missing trusted timestamp in the registrar-agents signature.
+To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
+Furthermore the registrar also verifies the LDevID(RegAgt) EE certificate used in the TLS handshake.
+If both certificates are successfully verified, the registrar-agents signature can be considered as valid.

 ## YANG Module Security Considerations

-The enhanced voucher-request described in section {{voucher-request-prm-yang}} bases on {{RFC8995}}, but uses a different encoding, based on {{I-D.ietf-anima-jws-voucher}}.
+The enhanced voucher-request described in section {{voucher-request-prm-yang}} is bases on {{RFC8995}}, but uses a different encoding based on {{I-D.ietf-anima-jws-voucher}}.
-Therefore, similar considerations as described in Section 11.7 (Security Considerations) of {{RFC8995}} apply.
+Therefore similar considerations as described in Section 11.7 (Security Considerations) of {{RFC8995}} apply.
-The YANG module specified in this document defines the schema for data that is subsequently encapsulated by a JOSE signed-data content type, as described {{I-D.ietf-anima-jws-voucher}}.
+The YANG module specified in this document defines the schema for data that is subsequently encapsulated by a JOSE signed-data Content-type as described in {{I-D.ietf-anima-jws-voucher}}.
-As such, all of the YANG-modeled data is protected from modification.
+As such, all of the YANG-modeled data is protected against modification.
-The use of YANG to define data structures, via the "yang-data" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
+The use of YANG to define data structures via the "yang-data" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
-For this reason, these guidelines do not follow the template described by Section 3.7 of {{RFC8407}}.
+For this reason these guidelines do not follow the template described by Section 3.7 of {{RFC8407}}.

 # Acknowledgments